menoldmt/Word-Analyzer-Microservice/README.md

 # Word Analyzer Microservice

-This README outlines how to **programmatically request and receive data** from Microservice A. It defines the input/output behavior and provides a **UML sequence diagram** to illustrate the process.
+This README outlines how to **programmatically request and receive data** from Microservice A: Word Analyzer.
+It defines the input/output behavior and provides a **UML sequence diagram** to illustrate the process.

 ## Requesting Data from Word Analyzer